swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 Swift is not yet ready to introduce pointers to nonescapable values -- we currently lack the ability to assign proper lifetime semantics to the addressed items.

-However, a nonescapable type does still have well-defined memory layout, and it makes sense to allow developers to query the size, stride and alignment of such instances.
-This information is associated with the type itself, and it is independent to the lifetime constraints of its instances.
+However, a nonescapable type does still have a well-defined memory layout, and it makes sense to allow developers to query the size, stride, and alignment of such instances.
+This information is associated with the type itself, and it is independent of the lifetime constraints of its instances.
 Therefore, we can generalize the `MemoryLayout` enumeration to allow its subject to be a nonescapable type:

 ```swift
 enum MemoryLayout<T: ~Copyable & ~Escapable>